leomotors/salim-bot/README.md

 * activity.json : Status bot can use

 * keywords.json : Keywords to trigger น้อน

-* morequotes.json : Aggressive stuff for น้อน to say on top of already quality quotes in <a href="https://github.com/narze/awesome-salim-quotes">narze/awesome-salim-quotes</a>.
+* morequotes.json : Aggressive stuff for น้อน to say on top of already quality quotes in [narze/awesome-salim-quotes]("https://github.com/narze/awesome-salim-quotes").
    To use this feature, create this file with only one properties 'วาทกรรมสลิ่ม' set its value to array of your custom quotes.

+### Keywords adding guideline

+Keywords must be all lowercase (if english alphabet exists) and no space in it.

+น้อน operate the sentences by ignoring spaces and turning all english alphabet into lowercase, for example

+`sinovac, sInOvAc, S I N O V A C` will all trigger the "sinovac" keywords

 ### Trained by People